x

 ASHLAND COUNTY

-If passed, the money will be used to furnish and equip a new PK-12 building.
-In addition, it will go towards demolishing Budd and McMullen Elementary Schools and certain portions of Loudonville High School.
-Finally, the funds will improve, renovate, furnish, and equip new facilities and make general permanent improvements.
+If passed, the money would have been used to furnish and equip a new PK-12 building.
+In addition, it would have funded demolishing Budd and McMullen Elementary Schools and certain portions of Loudonville High School.
+Finally, the funds were set to improve, renovate, furnish, and equip new facilities and make general permanent improvements.
 This also overlaps with Holmes, Knox, and Richland counties.

 • Length of levy: 37 years/continuing period of time